 What is mod_reset?

 mod_reset is a module for both Apache versions including 2.2 and 2.4.
-It simply looks at headers you set in Apache configuration and overwrites PHP settings.
+It simply looks at the headers you’ve set in the Apache configuration and overwrites the PHP settings.
 Let’s say we want to set

-memory_limit dynamically for certain application, Apache configuration looks like this:
+memory_limit dynamically for a certain application.
+The Apache configuration will look like this:

 ResetHeaders "memory_limit" "X-Memory-Limit"

 X-Memory-Limit HTTP header and set the value from this header to PHP

 memory_limit.
 You might wonder why you should use this module when there are other solutions like